The Rev. Dr. Timothy Flynn, rector

-As of December 1, 2021, The Rev. Dr. Timothy Flynn, will serve as interim priest at St. Michael’s.
+Fall 2022 Tim was invited by the vestry and people of St. Michael’s to be their rector.
 Tim is not a new face to the people of St. Michael’s.
 He first came to the parish in Advent of 2015 to lead an adult formation program on Visio Divina and officiate at Compline.
 He returned during the pandemic to serve as a seminarian and deacon, completing his second field education experience mentored by Priest Nikki and the community of St. Michael’s.

 Tim is currently a bi-vocational priest who also serves as professor of music at Olivet College.
 He has served in numerous churches as music director and organist throughout his career in Virginia, Washington, DC, Chicago, and Lansing.
 While an undergraduate at George Mason University, he was a member of the choir of men and boys at the National Cathedral under the late Dr. Richard Dirksen.
 As a conductor, his choirs have sung in Rome at the Vatican, at St. Mark’s (Florence), and the Basilica of St. Francis in Assisi.
 In Canada, Tim’s choirs have toured extensively in Toronto, Stratford, and Niagara-on-the-Lake.
 Tim holds a Master’s and PhD in musicology from Northwestern University (IL) where he and his spouse, Dr. Michael Nealon, lived before coming to Michigan.
 Since 2009, Tim has had three academic books published: Camille Saint-Saëns: A Guide to Research, Charles François Gounod A Research and Information Guide, and César Franck: Composer, Organist, Teacher.
 His interest in the music of Saint-Saëns and Gounod have taken him to Ireland, Scotland, and Italy to present papers on the musical manuscripts and letters of these composers at several international conferences.